BlackBoxVision/react-native-live-stories/README.md

 };
 ```

-With this configuration, now you should be able to use our library in `Android` too.
+With this configuration, now you should be able to use our library in `Android` too and make video reproduction rely on `ExoPlayer` instead of `MediaPlayer`.

 ## Example Usage